 Artificial intelligence is technically not intelligence.
-It is however, being forced between us and our own natural intelligence without consent.
+While it may be a modern vehicle for other intelligence to manifest, it is being forced between us and our own natural intelligence without consent.
 It is becoming increasingly hard to live life without a dependence on technology.

 While technology obviously has benefits, it is liberally distributed with a serious lack of transparency.
 Discernment is required when engaging with it, but this is not something you can download in an app.
 It requires critical thought and a conscious application of boundaries.
 Based on this, I have created this page to help you steer your own ship to safety.

 Below I have included a list of “Quick and Easy’s” that you may, or may not, have thought about, as well as my own break down of the differences between a Proxy server, a VPN, and a TOR browser.
 At the end I have included links to videos and podcasts, articles and websites, including Quantum Physics, Earth energy lines, AI bots and Whistleblower evidence.
 It’s a bit of a mix bag that I will continue to shape as life and technology unfolds.

 To avoid overwhelm, use these suggestions as a launch pad for your own exploration, and bookmark this page to check back in as I continue to update it.

 If you find this page helpful, please consider sharing it with others who may benefit.
 The shape of our tech landscape is up to all of us, and our choices begin with awareness.
 If you have useful suggestions to add to this list, please put them forth.